himanshus2847/Sending-data-from-NodeMCU-to-ThingSpeak-Cloud/README.md

 1) Use your own channel Id and Write API Key in the program.

-2)Connect DHT11 at Digital pin D5 of NodeMCU.
+2) Connect DHT11 at Digital pin D5 of NodeMCU.

 To know more you can watch out this Video: https://youtu.be/g1mk-UGgWGU